atika/espanso-lorem/README.md

 # espanso-lorem
-Espanso lorem ipsum generator package
+The espanso package for lorem ipsum placeholder generation.

+For more information, read the [documentation](https://espanso.org/docs/)